As the weather cools down in the Northern hemisphere it’s time to think about the best winter coats for women to suit your style!

-It can set your style mood or even pull your look together on a day that you don’t really feel like dressing up so much.
+A coat can set your style mood or even pull your look together on a day that you don’t really feel like dressing up so much.

 Enough good reasons to buy a really good one!
 Let’s explore how to choose a coat and select the right one for your style!

 The essential coats will be different for each person as we all have different style personalities, lifestyles and comfort levels.

 Ideally though, you will have multiple coats in your wardrobe as it’s difficult to find a coat that would be ideal for all situations.

-- A raincoat or trenchcoat.
+5. A raincoat or trenchcoat

 1, 2 and 3 could be combined as well as 3 and 4 if your budget is limited or you prefer a smaller coat wardrobe.

-If you are like me you may want to add one really current and fashionable coat which you could use for either your number 1 or 2 coat.
+If you are like me, you may want to add one really current and fashionable coat which you could use for either your number 1 or 2 coat.

 Am I happy to invest in quality?